JoeOwnage67/RPGPatchMod/README.md

     Nerfed the amount of tanning liquor the Medieval Overhaul tanning rack uses.
     Broombug spawns less often in biomes.
-    WizardTales xenotypes will be available if "Vanilla Races Expanded - Custom Icons" is loaded.
     Applied updated nofacialanimations gene to balrog.